-As with most federal financial aid regulations, the student may complete a Maximum Time Frame Appeal giving proof of what situation caused the student to be unable to complete their program within the required time frame.
+The student may complete a Maximum Time Frame Appeal giving proof of what situation caused the student to be unable to complete their program within the required time frame.
 Additional documentation may be required for evaluation.
 The College Registrar and Financial Aid Director will evaluate the circumstance and determine the coursework still needed to complete the student's program.
 The student will be notified of the approval or denial along with a listing of remaining class required to complete their program.
 At that point, the student may ONLY take the courses approved by the College Registrar.
 Additional courses taken may void the appeal and the financial aid may be revoked.